-Layla began dancing when she was three years old.
+El-Khoury began dancing when she was three years old.
 Her interest shifted from an extracurricular activity in her formative years to a discipline when she reached middle school.
-By the seventh grade, she joined the Raleigh Dance Theatre, a pre-professional company for 12 to 18 year olds.
+By the seventh grade, she joined the Raleigh Dance Theatre, a pre-professional company for 12 to 18-year-olds.

 “I was at dance four or five days a week,” she says.
 “I would start my homework when I got home around eight or nine o’clock at night.
 I learned you have to be very much on top of everything….and if you are really dedicated to something, it might mean missing out on other things.”

 Fueled by her love of dance, she explored different styles and discovered a fondness for contemporary ballet.